 - Media centre

-As the EU-wide recognised vaccine industry stakeholder, Vaccines Europe represents major innovative research-based vaccine companies operating in Europe and is currently expanding to SMEs.
+As the EU-wide recognised vaccine industry stakeholder, Vaccines Europe represents major innovative research-based vaccine companies operating in Europe as well as small and medium sized enterprises.

 Find out more about our services, the opportunites we offer and how to become a member.

 Vaccination is a success story.
 Over the last century, vaccines have eliminated or nearly eliminated many diseases that were once widespread and often fatal, such as smallpox and polio.
 In fact, vaccination is second only to clean water in reducing the global burden of infectious diseases.
 Today, close to 30 are vaccine-preventable – helping save 2-3 million lives globally every year.

 Simply put, the impact of vaccines on global health to date has been nothing short of profound.

 But arguably, what is even more moving and exciting than what vaccines have achieved so far is what they have the potential to achieve in the future.
 If we are to deliver on this potential, we must all work together to prioritize vaccine research and development (R&D).